 "Let me see that," he said, taking her hand in his.

 She didn't resist though she flinched.
 Her knuckles were cut and bleeding from the fight, her palm red from the slap she'd given him.
 It pained him to see this and he covered her hand gently with both of his.

 "I didn't mean to hurt you," he whispered.

 "Then why are you so upset with me, darlin'?"

 She tried to pull her hand away but he held onto it stubbornly albeit gently.
 His touch hurt her more than the pain of hitting his adamantium laced jaw and despite her efforts to hold it back the rain came.

 "You left me, Logan.
 Not one word from you until now, what did you expect?"

 "I had to go, darlin'.
-If I'd stayed . . ." he paused and frowned before going on, "I tried to tell myself that I could leave and it wouldn't matter, that you'd be safer even better off without me but every day the lie's been harder and harder to live with."
+If I'd stayed . . ." he paused then frowned before continuing, "I tried to tell myself when I left it wouldn't matter, that you'd be safer even better off without me but every day the lie's been harder and harder to live with."